QBZ-95: Development

-Design
+Design details

-Technical aspects

-The rifle uses polymer materials in its construction, fires a 5.8×42mm small-caliber, high-velocity bullet (in a class with the NATO standard 5.56×45mm SS109 and the Russian 5.45×39mm), and employs a bullpup configuration similar to the British SA80, French FAMAS, Austrian Steyr AUG, South African Vektor CR-21, Israeli Tavor and the Singaporean SAR-21.
+The QBZ-95 features a short-stroke gas operated rotating-bolt system and uses polymer materials in its construction, chambered in 5.8×42mm caliber, (in a class with the NATO standard 5.56×45mm SS109 and the Russian 5.45×39mm), and employs a bullpup configuration similar to the British SA80, French FAMAS, Austrian Steyr AUG, South African Vektor CR-21, Israeli Tavor and the Singaporean SAR-21.

-Though there have been hints of the 97 variants being involved in some foreign conflicts, little has been reported about its overall combat effectiveness.
-It has been shown in televised tests that the weapon can continue to function after being immersed in water, as well as other harsh environmental conditions.
-What is also known is that the weapon operates using a short-stroke gas operated rotating-bolt system, similar to most modern military rifles.

-The selector switch on the rifle has four settings.
+The selector switch on the QBZ-95 has four settings.
 The selector settings are as follows: "0" for safe, "1" for semi-automatic, "2" for fully automatic and, on selected models, "3" for a three-round burst setting.